General Gardening Tips

 Our best selection is available now.
 Plant your orchard now if you haven’t already.

-Fertilize berries if needed with organic berry or rhododendron food.
+Fertilize berries with organic berry or rhododendron food.

-If pests or diseases were a problem last year, consult a Sky Nursery associate about sprays that can be used before fruit tree flower buds open fully.
+If pests or diseases were a problem last year with your fruit trees, consult a Sky Nursery associate about sprays that can be used before fruit tree flower buds open fully.

 Prune stone fruits after they bloom (apricots, cherries, nectarines, peaches & plums).

 Rose Gardening Tips

 We have an excellent selection of roses at Sky, whether you want to add to your rose garden or plant your very first rose.

 Prune roses and remove mulch from their crowns.